Changelog

 useCreateAsset

 or the API prior to archiving on dStorage, rather than passing the IPFS / Arweave gateway URL.
-The gateway URL will work, but may incur longer-than-usual processing time.
+The gateway URL will work, but may incur longer-than-usual processing time.new

 Catalyst